JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 Approximate functional characteristics in discrete space
 - Higher mesh resolution = more accurate representation

-*Instead of modeling the soil as a single cell, we can cut it into a mesh of smaller cells, from here we can approximate functional characteristics into discrete space.
+*This was my solution, Instead of modeling the soil as a single cell, we can cut it into a mesh of smaller cells, from here we can approximate functional characteristics into discrete space.
 We start with a function describing relevant soil characteristics that are varied spatially.
 We then describe the geometry of the sample.
 The geometry is cut into sections of an arbitrary resolution.
 The higher the resolution, the closer the model would be to the functional description.*

 ## Defining cell characteristics